gideongeny/GIDEO-PORTFOLIO/README.md

 - **Filtering**: Excludes forks and the portfolio repository itself
 - **Display**: Shows up to 12 most recently updated repositories

-### Features:
+### Repository Features:
-- Real-time repository sync
-- Language detection with icons
-- Star and fork counts
+- **Visual Representation**: Each repository has an image placeholder with gradient backgrounds
-- Direct links to repository pages
+- **Live Demo Links**: Automatically detects and links to repository homepages or GitHub Pages
+- **Repository Images**: Attempts to fetch website screenshots for repositories with live demos
+- **Direct Code Access**: Quick link to GitHub repository code
+- **Language Detection**: Automatic language detection with appropriate icons
-- Last updated dates
+- **Statistics**: Display star counts, fork counts, and last updated dates
+- **Real-time Sync**: Updates automatically when repositories are added or updated on GitHub

 ## 📱 Responsive Breakpoints